rhdtownsend/gyre/doc/sphinx/source/ref-guide/stellar-models/hom-models.rst

 Homogeneous Models
 ==================

-Homogeneous models represent a uniform-density star in hydrostatic equilibrium; they are equivalent to a polytrope with index :math:`\npoly=0`.
-Because their structure can be calculated analytically, GYRE constructs them on-the-fly without the need to read from a file.
-The model construction is controlled by the :nml_n:`Gamma_1`, :nml_n:`n`, :nml_n:`s` and :nml_n:`grid_type` parameters of the :nml_g:`model` namelist group (see the :ref:`model-params` section for more information).
+Homogeneous models represent uniform-density stars in hydrostatic equilibrium; they are equivalent to polytropes with index :math:`\npoly=0`.
+Because their structure can be calculated analytically, GYRE creates them on-the-fly without the need to read from an external file.

-Although homogeneous models are a poor approximation to real stars, they are very useful for testing purposes because analytic expressions exist for their eigenfrequencies and eigenfunctions (see, e.g., :ads_citealp:`pekeris:1938`).
+To use a homogeneous model with GYRE, set the :nml_n:`model_type` parameter in the :nml_g:`model` namelist group to :nml_v:`'HOM'`, and set the :nml_n:`Gamma_1`, :nml_n:`n`, :nml_n:`s` and :nml_n:`grid_type` parameters to suitable values (see the :ref:`model-params` section for more details).